warrigal24/danny-dipstick/README.md

 As you stand outside the front lobby of the nightclub, you can't help thinking that you've forgotten something...

 This is a traditional text adventure that was written for [ParserComp 2021](https://itch.io/jam/parsercomp-2021), 30 April 2021 to 30 June 2021.
-The game is hosted at [Danny Dipstick](https://warrigal.itch.io/danny-dipstick).

 ## Release notes